-The graphic element and lettering of the official institutional logo are to be used as one unit, and not to be used separately.
+The graphic element and lettering of the official institutional logo are to be used as one unit and not to be used separately.
 Exceptions to this rule will only be made very selectively for compelling institutional or graphic design reasons, which must be pre-approved by the Communications and Marketing Office.
 In most instances, such a modified logo would be created and placed by the Communications and Marketing Office.

-Departments, programs and offices should use up their existing stock of materials with the pre-January 2012, wordmark-only logo.
+Departments, programs, and offices should use up their existing stock of materials with the pre-January 2012, wordmark-only logo.
 Any instances of older St. Ambrose logos (such as the "Bishop Icon" logo used from 1987 to 2008) should not be used and should be reported to the Communications and Marketing Office so that they may be replaced.

-The St. Ambrose University institutional logo should be included in all publications, print and television advertising, and communications distributed to or intended primarily for external use or for the public at-large.
+The St. Ambrose University institutional logo should be included in all publications; print and television advertising; and communications distributed to or intended primarily for external use or for the public at-large.
 Examples include: recruitment publications, newspaper advertisements, and letterhead.

-Graphics files for the institutional logo can be obtained from the Communications and Marketing Office; send an email to request the logo be sent to you.
+Graphics files for the institutional logo can be obtained from the Communications and Marketing Office; send an email requesting the logo be sent to you.
 The logo should not be re-sized, stretched, skewed or otherwise altered.
 Faculty or staff in need of a special file treatment should contact the Communications and Marketing Office for assistance.

 There are only two main instances in which the institutional logo may be superseded by other officially sanctioned St. Ambrose logos; they are in relation to (1) athletics or (2) Office of the President/Board of Trustees usage.

 In the case of certain athletics usage (primarily uniforms) an athletic logo such as the Fighting Bee may be used on its own; however, printed materials promoting athletics should include the institutional logo.